softmoth/raku-Template-Mustache/README.md

 To run tests,

+    # Using Raku's prove6 tool:
+    zef install App::Prove6
+    prove6 -Ilib -v

+    # or using Perl's prove:
+    RAKULIB=./lib prove -e raku -v

+All spec tests pass: [https://travis-ci.org/softmoth/p6-Template-Mustache](https://travis-ci.org/softmoth/p6-Template-Mustache).
+The perl6 branch just updates the .json files to match the .yml sources (needed until someone writes a compliant YAML parser in Raku … hint, hint), and adds Raku lambda code strings for that portion of the specs.

+A copy of the tests is distributed in `t/specs`.
+To check against the specs repository, clone it into `../mustache-spec`:

-    # NB Ensure you are using the default 'perl6' branch, not 'master'
+    # Ensure you are using the default 'perl6' branch, not 'master'
     git clone git@github.com:softmoth/mustache-spec.git ../mustache-spec
-    PERL6LIB=./lib prove -e perl6 -v

-All spec tests pass: [https://travis-ci.org/softmoth/p6-Template-Mustache](https://travis-ci.org/softmoth/p6-Template-Mustache).
-The perl6 branch just updates the .json files to match the .yml sources (needed until someone writes a Perl 6 YAML parser, hint, hint), and adds perl6 lambda code strings for that portion of the specs.
+    git branch -v

 Other Mustache Implementations
 ==============================